 Security Transfer is a T6 feature that allows you to copy permissions, groups, roles, features, and parameters from one user to one or more users quickly and efficiently.
 This feature provides two options: add the source user's permissions to the destination users' existing permissions, or fully replace the destination users' permissions with the source user's permissions.

-To access and use the Security Transfer feature, the user must have the Manage User Copy Security feature enabled in the Global Group.
+To access and use the Security Transfer feature, the user must have the Manage User Security Transfer feature enabled in the Global Group.

-Only users with this feature properly configured will be able to see and use the Security Transfer button in the interface.
+Only users with this feature will be able to see and use the Security Transfer button in the interface.

 Accessing the Security Transfer feature without selecting a user: